 If a main water line leaks or needs repair it can cost anywhere from $300 to $4000 depending on where the leak takes place along the line.

-In some instances if the line depth is deeper than average or in a location that is hard to access, there may be additional fees associated with a main water line plumbing estimate.
+In some instances, if the line depth is deeper than average or in a location that is hard to access, there may be additional fees associated with the main water line plumbing estimate.

 Drain and Clogged Pipe Estimates

 The average estimate of clearing a drain or pipe is roughly $200 – $500 depending on where the drain is located and if there are junctions or bends in it that make it more complicated to unclog.